 Sydney’s first commercial dairy was built by Dr John Harris on his Ultimo estate, now an inner suburb.
 Harris was a naval surgeon and magistrate who became one of the colony’s largest landowners.
 Ultimo’s Harris Street is named after him.

 In 1793, Harris had bought the estate of James Ruse, Australia’s first ex-convict farmer, at Parramatta.
-Over following years he acquired more land, including estates at Ultimo and Drummoyne.
+Over the following years, he acquired more land, including estates at Ultimo and Drummoyne.
 By 1800 he owned 315 acres (127 ha) of land and had acquired 431 head of stock and it was on the Ultimo property that he started Sydney’s first commercial dairy.